-I decided to take my hands off the wheel and trust the strong character I fell in love with
+I decided to take my hands off the wheel and trust the strong character of the man I fell in love with.

 Last night I went directly to the source and sat down with my husband.
 I asked him what women could do or stop doing in order to make their men feel like great fathers, and he had some great things to say: